python-zk/kazoo/docs/implementation.rst

 3. Completion callbacks (Functions chained to :class:`~kazoo.interfaces.IAsyncResult` objects)

-This ensures that calls can be made to Zookeeper from any callback *except* a state listener without worrying that critical session events will be blocked.
+This ensures that calls can be made to Zookeeper from any callback **except for a state listener** without worrying that critical session events will be blocked.

 .. warning::